-There are many Notes app alternatives that may suit your requirements.
-Rather than looking here and there, why not get a list of best Note-taking apps for iPad Pro and Apple Pencil?
+Many Notes app alternatives may suit your requirements.
+Rather than looking here and there, why not get a list of the best Note-taking apps for iPad Pro and Apple Pencil?
 That’s exactly what lead me to jump to the App Store and find some gems.
-The list of note apps was huge, so I had to manually narrow it down by trying many of them.
+The list of note apps was huge, so I had to narrow it down by trying many of them manually.
 Let’s check it out!

 Sticky note: “Apple Notes” has vastly improved to be an excellent note-taking app.
 As it’s a stock app, we haven’t included it in the following lineup.
 To explore this app or get the most out of it, check out these 16 tips.

 There is a lot to like in Notability!
 Frankly speaking; this has been one of my favorites for both note-taking and PDF editing.
 Despite being such a powerful app, it’s pretty simple to use.
 And this is what makes it so appreciable.

 The app works perfectly with Apple Pencil (both the first and second generation).
 So, you can design your notes and write with the desired flair.

 You will also convert your handwritten notes into text, make checklists and impressive text boxes.
 With super handy annotation tools in the offing, you can adorn your slides, images, and agenda.
 Lastly, Notability allows you to share your files via AirDrop, email, Dropbox, Google Drive, Box, and OneDrive.

 If you are fond of handwritten notes, “GoodNotes 5” can be an excellent pick for you.
 With several easy-to-use tools at the disposal, you craft notes proficiently.
 You can draw shapes, insert images, and even insert PDF in your note.

 GoodNotes is also an efficient PDF annotator and works with Microsoft Word and PowerPoint.
 It offers a wide range of covers and papers to let you design your notes.
 Besides, you will also add your own template for more personalization.